plone/training/solr/solr-gui.rst

 Exercise
 ========

- Do some queries in Solr directly
+ Do some queries in Solr directly.